Do Tru-Earth Eco-Strips laundry detergent actually get clothes clean?

 Pretty much a philosophy that aligns with The Ecohome Network's core values about building better homes!

-So, as we had seen some marketing online (some of which it must be said looked a little hypey) and as we were sick of the sticky mess our current eco-friendly and hypoallergenic laundry detergent always leaves on every surface near our washer anyway (why do those jugs always drip?) we were curious enough to order some Tru-Earth Eco-Strips Laundry Detergent online to try for ourselves (check here for latest pricing & availability) and we added some of their eco-friendly laundry detergent strips to an online order we were doing anyway and put them to the test - not really knowing what to expect.
+So, as we had seen some marketing online (some of which it must be said looked a little hypey) and as we were sick of the sticky mess our current eco-friendly and hypoallergenic laundry detergent always leaves on every surface near our washer anyway (why do those jugs always drip?) we were curious enough to order some Tru-Earth Eco-Strips Laundry Detergent online to try for ourselves (check here for latest pricing & availability) and we added some of their eco-friendly laundry detergent strips to an online order we were doing anyway and put them to the test - not really knowing what to expect but also to check for any potential Greenwashing.

 Are True-Earth laundry strips more eco-friendly than liquid laundry detergents?